Climate Change and Skin CARE: How to Protect Your Skin in a Changing World

 Old routines, new world:

-• Barrier creams and rich moisturizers that worked in cooler weather might feel greasy during a heatwave.
+• Rich moisturizers that worked in cooler weather feel greasy during a heatwave.

-• Your favorite exfoliant may suddenly irritate the skin when UV radiation and pollutant exposure are up.
+• Your favourite exfoliant may suddenly irritate when UV and pollutant exposure are elevated.

-• If you live in a city, rising air pollution can trigger more breakouts and make inflammatory skin conditions like eczema or psoriasis worse.
+• City living means rising air pollution can trigger breakouts and worsen eczema or psoriasis.

-• Your skin feels dry in the morning and oily by the afternoon.
+• Skin feels dry in the morning and oily by the afternoon.

 • Products that once felt soothing now sting or cause irritation.